Des-q: a quantum algorithm to provably speedup retraining of decision trees: Tree construction with Des-q

 \subsection{Feature weight estimation}

 Statistical analysis provides various quantitative techniques to assess the relationship between two variables \cite{akoglu2018user}.
-When dealing with two numerical variables, a common method to quantify their bivariate linear correlation, indicating predictability of one variable based on the other, is through the Pearson correlation coefficient \cite{pearson1895vii}.
-In our context, we are interested in examining this relationship between each feature vector and the target label vector using the Pearson correlation coefficient.
+When dealing with two numerical variables, a common method to quantify their bivariate linear correlation, indicating the predictability of one variable based on the other, is through the Pearson correlation coefficient \cite{pearson1895vii}.
+In our context, we are interested in examining the relationship between each feature vector and the target label vector using the Pearson correlation coefficient.
 This approach applies to regression tasks where both the feature vector and label vector consist of numerical variables.

-For binary classification tasks, as discussed in Section \ref{classical-desq}, point-biserial correlation measures the connection between numerical feature vectors and a categorical label vector with two classes (typically denoted as $\{0,1\}$).
-It's worth noting that point-biserial correlation essentially represents a specialized application of the Pearson correlation for scenarios involving binary label vectors.
+For binary classification tasks, point-biserial correlation measures the connection between numerical feature vectors and a categorical label vector with two classes (typically denoted as $\{0,1\}$) \cite{linacre2008expected}.
+It is worth noting that point-biserial correlation essentially represents a specialized application of the Pearson correlation for scenarios involving binary label vectors.
 Therefore, we choose to employ the Pearson correlation to quantify feature weights for both regression and binary classification tasks.